 I think I failed an exam.
 What can I do?

 Reread the exam policy in your syllabus.
-If you are taking a self-paced online course, you have the option to take one alternate exam currently.
+If you are taking a self-paced online course, you have the option to take one alternate exam.
 If you choose this option, contact your instructor for feedback on how to better prepare.
-For most online courses, graded exams cannot be reviewed, but instructors can advise on what to focus on in further study based on where you scored poorly.
+For most online courses, graded exams cannot be reviewed, but instructors can advise on what to focus on in further study, based on where you scored poorly.

 What do I do to retake an exam?